European Medical Students' Orchestra and Choir: Germany

 The European Medical Students’ Orchestra (EMSO) was founded in Würzburg, Germany in 1993.
 Since its origins as a chamber orchestra in 1993, EMSO has grown in size and popularity to a full symphony orchestra of about 60 musicians from more than 20 European countries.
 In Ljubljana, 1996, the orchestra's performance of Mendelssohn's Violin Concerto was sold out, and the concert was broadcast on Slovenian national radio.
 In Budapest in 2002, a Hungarian journalist wrote that the orchestra's performance of Liszt's Piano Concerto was “thrilling from beginning to the end”.
 In Poznan, 2004, the concert was attended by more than a thousand listeners in addition to being broadcast by Polish national radio.
 In a similar way, EMSO has been greeted within various European cities by several notable figures.
 In Aberdeen, 1999, the orchestra was invited to dine with the Lord Mayor of Aberdeen, and in Porto, 2001, it was welcomed by the Portuguese Culture Secretary.
 Since 2009, European Medical Students' Orchestra joined forces with European Medical Students' Choir to form European Medical Students' Orchestra and Choir (EMSOC).

-England
+United Kingdom

 The European Medical Students’ Choir (EMSC) was founded in London, England, in 1996, by Vasuki Sivagnavel.
 Since its beginnings in 1996, EMSC events took place up to twice a year until 2006, when EMSC took a three - years break.
 In 2009, EMSC combined forces with EMSO forming European Medical Students' Orchestra and Choir (EMSOC).